Flu Vaccination 2021/22

 Pneumococcal vaccination and/or Shingles vaccination will be offered in the same appointment if you are eligible - for more information including safety & efficacy of these vaccines, see the Vaccine Knowledge Project pages for Shingles vaccine and Pneumococcal (PPV) vaccine

-As of 1/12/2020, all 50-64 year olds are eligible for a free flu vaccination as part of plans to protect more people against seasonal flu this winter, during the Covid-19 pandemic.
-We have now been supplied with additional vaccination stock and appointments are available.
+All 50-64 year olds are eligible for a free flu vaccination this winter, as part of plans to protect more people against seasonal flu during the Covid-19 pandemic.

 Vaccination for Under 18's